-The Fourth of July is almost here, and you know what that means: fireworks.
-They are breathtaking to behold; beautiful arrays of color bursting in the sky — but they're also a pain in the butt to photograph.
+The Fourth of July is almost here, which means it's almost time for fireworks.
+The beautiful arrays of color bursting in the sky are breathtaking to behold IRL, but a challenge to capture in all their glory in a photograph.
 That is, unless you know the right way to shoot 'em.

 Do: Shoot With An App

 Download NightCap Camera or Slow Shutter Cam before the fireworks begin.
 Both help to decrease noise, making for crisper, clearer photos at night.
 The apps' motion blur and light trail effects will turn your fireworks photos into works of art.

 A flash can be helpful if the lighting is subpar and your subject is roughly 4 to 10 feet from your phone.
 Fireworks are way farther away than that, so that flash is going to do zilch to help your photo.
 If you're photographing friends with fireworks in the background, using the flash will illuminate them, but darken the bursts in the sky.
 And, as PicsArt's Megan Ann Harmon told us, it's easier to edit a darker photo and lighten it than it is to edit an over-exposed photo, anyway.

 Do: Use Burst Mode

 When you hit the panic moment of, "There's so much happening at once!" it's also time to hit the button — the Burst Mode button.
 Burst Mode is a setting on most phones these days; on iOS, you can activate it simply by tapping and holding the shutter.
 When you do that, your phone will snap photos rapid-fire, basically ensuring you've got at least one amazing image from the action.
 If you're low on phone storage space, though, just be sure to go back through and delete the bunches of burst shots afterwards.